Kaethela/Wandering-Frontiersman/README.md

     * Disable Activate After Unlock

 ## FREQUENTLY ASKED QUESTIONS
-* **Where's NVAC, CASM, or other required utilities?**
+* **Where's NVTF, CASM, or other required utilities?**
 * CASM's functionality has been replicated in lStewieAI's Tweaks.
-NVAC and other critical tools were included in The Frontier and did not need to be installed separately
+NVTF and other critical tools were included in The Frontier and did not need to be installed separately

 * **Where's AWOP, New Vegas Bounties, or other content additions?**
 * The focus of this list is to create a stable TTW + The Frontier experience.
 This resulted in a prettier vanilla experience.
 Additional content mods may be added in the future if doing so does not destabilize the list.